 All systems have an ‘attack-surface’, defined as the total of the different ways in which an attacker could input or extract data or commands.
 This should always be kept as small as possible to reduce the possibility of a vulnerability in a component being exploitable, and understanding the attack surface is a key first step in assessing the security of a system.

-Adding new or improved communications technologies usually affects the overall attack surface in some way, whether by enabling additional direct exposure or by enabling activities which might put the systems at greater risk.
+Adding new or improved communications technologies usually affects the overall attack surface in some way, whether by enabling additional direct exposure or by enabling activities that might put the systems at greater risk.
 More information on direct and indirect risks can be found in our full research report.

 The huge advances in communications technology have brought widespread benefits to society and industry, and the maritime sector is at a point where it can start to capitalise on these developments too.
-New initiatives such as eNav and VDES look set to increase the level of background communications between ships and ship to shore, and offer the potential for increases in efficiency and safety.
+New initiatives such as eNav and VDES look set to increase the level of background communications between ships and ship to shore and offer the potential for increases in efficiency and safety.
 However, integrating new connectivity into existing platforms is not without risk and care should be taken to ensure the continued security of the entire system.

 To learn more about integration risk in communication technology within the Marine and Offshore sectors, please see our full research report on the topic.